Full question:

 Answer:

 The answer will depend on who was appointed executor in the will and whether the will has been probated.
-It is the executor’s responsibility to make sure the deceased’s wishes in the will are carried out.
-If the girlfriend was named as executor, it is possible you can file a claim for breach of fiduciary duty if the will has already been probated.
-If someone else has been named, you should receive notice of probate of the will and opportunity to object to the distribution if improperly made.
+The executor is responsible for ensuring the deceased's wishes in the will are fulfilled.
+If the girlfriend is named as executor, you may file a claim for breach of fiduciary duty if the will has been probated.
+If someone else is the executor, you should receive notice of the probate and have a chance to object to any improper distribution.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.